 Christopher Richards, Executive Editor, joined Scribner in 2022.
 Chris began his career at Farrar, Straus and Giroux before moving to Penguin Press, where he edited and acquired New York Times bestsellers and critically acclaimed books that engage culture, science, and important issues of our time.
 He acquires a range of serious nonfiction—especially history, science, politics, literary memoir, poetry, and cultural criticism—and select literary fiction.
 His books have been finalists for the National Book Award and the Pulitzer Prize.
 Among his publications are No One Is Too Small to Make a Difference by Greta Thunberg, the #1 New York Times bestseller from 2019’s Time Person of the Year; Fundamentals: Ten Keys to Reality by Nobel Prize winner Frank Wilczek; The World: A Brief Introduction by the President of the Council on Foreign Relations Richard Haass; What You Have Heard Is True by poet Carolyn Forché, a National Book Award finalist; and Fashion Climbing by the late street style photographer Bill Cunningham.

-Sally Howe, Editor, joined Scribner in the spring of 2016.
-She is interested in acquiring literary fiction, memoir, narrative nonfiction, essays, and cultural history, and is particularly drawn to writing that illuminates and complicates familiar topics, as well as nature/environmental themes, coming-of-age stories, cultural analysis, and historical fiction.
-Her books have been finalists for the Baillie Gifford Prize, the Lambda Literary Award, the Wellcome Book Prize, and the Costa Novel Award.
-Recent titles include The High House by Jessie Greengrass, I Am a Girl from Africa by Elizabeth Nyamayaro, and The Black Joke by A. E. Rooks, and forthcoming projects include Things They Lost by Okwiri Oduor, Briefly, A Delicious Life by Nell Stevens, The New Life by Tom Crewe and memoirs by Beth Nguyen, Sarah Viren, and Martha McPhee.
-She also works with Carys Davies, Thomas Page McBee, Rachel Monroe, and Agustina Bazterrica, among other writers.
+Sally Howe joined Scribner in 2016.
+She is interested in acquiring literary fiction, memoir, narrative nonfiction, essays, and cultural history.
+Her books have been finalists for the Baillie Gifford Prize, the Lambda Literary Award, the Wellcome Book Prize, the Dylan Thomas Prize, and the Costa Novel Award.
+Recent titles include To Name the Bigger Lie by Sarah Viren and The New Life by Tom Crewe; forthcoming projects include Lost Believers by Irina Zhorov, Owner of a Lonely Heart by Beth Nguyen, and Clear by Carys Davies.
+She also works with Thomas Page McBee, Rachel Monroe, Martha McPhee, and Agustina Bazterrica, among other writers.

 Beckett Rueda, Editorial Assistant, bio to come.